Qhama27/Digital_Portfolio1/README.md

 ### 🪞 Reflection (STAR Technique)
 **Situation**: During my Work Readiness Training, I completed a detailed module on workplace etiquette that tested my understanding of professional conduct.
 **Task**: To learn how to behave appropriately and maintain professionalism in various workplace scenarios.
-**Action**: I completed quizzes on topics such as handling rude emails, punctuality in meetings, managing confidential information, and appropriate phone use during work hours.
+**Action**: I completed LinkedIn courses on topics such as handling rude emails, punctuality in meetings, managing confidential information, and appropriate phone use during work hours.
 **Result**: I learned the importance of being respectful, arriving early for meetings, protecting confidential data, using personal devices responsibly, and communicating professionally all of which contribute to a positive and ethical work environment.